andreashandel/online-portfolio-template/starter-analysis-exercise/README.md

 The full template can be found [here](https://github.com/ahgroup/dataanalysis-template).

-Note that is is generally NOT a good idea to have something like an analysis project inside a bigger project, such as a portfolio website.
+Note that is is generally NOT a good idea to have something like an analysis project inside another project, such as a portfolio website.
 We are doing this here for simplicity.
-But in general, it would make more sense for this folder and subfolders to be its own R Project and GitHub repository.
+But normally, it would make more sense for this folder and subfolders to be its own project and GitHub repository.